 - Would your book or blog be better if you omitted all unnecessary words?
 (Spoiler alert: Yes!)

-7 Quick Fixes for Common Writing Mistakes will equip you to do all of the above and more.
+The free checklist below will equip you to do all of the above and more.

-7 Quick Fixes for Common Writing Mistakes was birthed out of seven of the main points I cover in Write Well.
+This proofreading checklist was birthed out of seven of the main points I cover in Write Well.
 Go ahead, I wouldn’t mind at all if you printed that puppy, laminated it, and pinned it above your desk.
 Because on the journey to seeing our dreams come true, we’re all learning how to communicate better by connecting with our reader, aren’t we?

 Really, friend, do it.